International Criminal Court is wrong to ask for Saif al-Islam Gadhafi's surrender, Libya says

 Libyan authorities intend to file a challenge to the ICC case, which should be considered before it’s decided when he must be handed over, the appeal document says.

-The Libyan government wants to prosecute Gadhafi itself, as it “regards the trial of Saif al-Islam and Abdullah al-Senussi as a matter of the highest national importance, not only in bringing justice for the Libyan people but also in demonstrating that the new Libyan justice system is capable of conducting fair trials (that meet all applicable international standards) in complex cases,” it says.
+The Libyan government wants to prosecute Gadhafi itself, as it “regards the trial of Saif al-Islam and Abdullah al-Senussi as a matter of the highest national importance, not only in bringing justice for the Libyan people but also in demonstrating that the new Libyan justice system is capable of conducting fair trials (that meet all applicable international standards) in complex cases.”

-Al-Senussi, who was Libya’s chief of intelligence under the Gadhafi regime, is wanted by both the ICC and the Libyan government.
-He was arrested in Mauritania last month.
+Al-Senussi, who was Libya’s chief of intelligence under Moammar Gadhafi’s, is wanted by both the ICC and the Libyan government.
+He was arrested in Mauritania in March.

 The appeal document also seeks to answer ICC concerns about Saif al-Islam Gadhafi’s well-being, saying the government “has expended considerable resources in order to ensure the safe and secure temporary custody” of Gadhafi in Zintan and is negotiating to bring him to the capital, where facilities would be better.